All the things your guests would want but may be too shy to ask for.

 Hot water urn with hot cups, coffee, sugar, sweeteners, teas, spoons, napkins and milk in the refrigerator.

-Mini grape juice bottles for the women who want to make kiddush and enjoy a coffee
+Mini grape juice bottles for the women who want to make kiddush and enjoy a coffee.

 Milk and cereal for little kids (I like to include that for my guests.
 Since my guest rooms, in the basement, have a separate entrance, often I don’t see guests as they come and go as they please.
 I know it’s hard to wake up early in a strange home, especially when you have small children.
 Besides for cereal, I also like to include some other basics like yogurt.)
 A good idea is to stock mini boxes of cereal so that they don’t get stale.

 A few basic board games and toys like Cliks or Legos for guests with children